The second and third year hematology and oncology fellowship is tailored to the fellow's intended career path.

 Both conferences are mandatory for all upper-level fellows and are widely attended by the clinical research faculty.

 Formal mentoring consists of the fellow working closely with one or two of the many basic, clinical, or translational investigators in the hematology/oncology division.
-The fellow is assigned mentors after consultation with Dr. Loren and other divisional leadership.
-The process of identifying and meeting with potential mentors culminates in the spring of the first year of fellowship.
+The fellow is assigned mentors after consultation with Dr. Cohen with their formal and other divisional leadership.
+The process of identifying and meeting with potential mentors culminates with their formal selection in the spring of the first year of fellowship.

 Each fellow develops, writes, submits to the IRB, and executes one or more clinical research protocols.
 During this time, the fellow may also seek additional formal instruction in the design, execution and interpretation of clinical trials.
 For example, those individuals with particular professional interests in cancer epidemiology may complement clinical research training with master's degree training in clinical epidemiology and biostatistics, as noted above.

 Whether participating in either the bench research or the clinical/translational research pathway, each fellow maintains a weekly continuity clinic throughout his or her fellowship.
-This allows fellows to deepen their experience in clinical hematology/oncology and develop their breadth of clinical experience.
+This allows fellows to deepen their experience in clinical hematology/oncology.

 As in the first year, each fellow is supervised in the continuity practice by the clinical faculty with whom they see patients.
 All patients are seen with and under the direct supervision of an attending physician.
 The fellows' educational experience is further enhanced by continuing to attend clinical case conferences in hematology and oncology throughout the upper years.